modxorg/Docs/en/getting-started/friendly-urls/lighttpd.md

 _old_uri: "2.x/getting-started/installation/basic-installation/lighttpd-guide"
 ---

-## Lighttpd Guide for Setup and Friendly URLs.
+## Lighttpd Guide for Setup and Friendly URLs

 - This is still a work in progress, and currently only covers the URL rewriting aspect.
 - This guide assumes you already have a working lighttpd, mysql, and PHP installation.